swiss-territorial-data-lab/proj-sda/README.md

 $ scripts/batch_process_multi_models.sh
 ```

-The template configuration file should not be modified, except for the line 81 where the right years should be specified in a list.
+The template configuration file should not be modified.
+Duplicates of the file are automatically created with the right parameters passed in the batch file at the start of the process.

 ## Sandbox